Cost of Building a Dog House

 There are many different types of timber that can be used to build a quality dog kennel.
 If you are hiring an expert, they will likely advise you on which materials they recommend.

 However, it is useful to understand the different types of timber and how they can benefit your build.
-As your dogs house will likely be exposed to all kinds of weather, it is best to use an outdoor grade wood.
-Water-resistant plywood is ideal for outdoor dog kennels, it is excellent at dealing with moisture.
+As your dog's house will likely be exposed to all kinds of weather, it is best to use outdoor-grade wood.
+Water-resistant plywood is ideal for outdoor dog kennels, as it is excellent at dealing with moisture.

-It's often cheap; for a small to medium sized kennel will cost £20-£60.
+It's often cheap, and a small to medium-sized kennel will cost £20 to £60.
 Many other kinds of wood will not deal with humidity as well as water-resistant plywood.
 Water will eventually cause other woods to expand and rot, altering the stability of the structure.

-When it comes to choosing a structural timber, there are many outdoor grade woods to choose from.
-The most resistant outdoor grade timbers include Cedar, European Oak and Walnut.
+When it comes to choosing structural timber, there are many outdoor-grade woods to choose from.
+The most resistant outdoor grade timbers include Cedar, European Oak and Walnut, although other woods such as pine (if treated correctly), larch or redwood can also be durable for outdoor conditions.

 However, even the most resistant timbers will eventually suffer the effects of constant weathering.
 Your experienced kennel builder will be able to advise you on the most suitable materials to use for your project.

-You can expect to pay £40-£80 for a small cedar, oak or walnut kennel.
+You can expect to pay £40 to £80 for a small cedar, oak or walnut kennel.

 Before you hire someone to build a dog kennel, there are some things you should consider.

-• Research local kennel builders in your area, check reviews and recommendations from previous clients.
+• Research local kennel builders in your area and check reviews and recommendations from previous clients.

 • Always shop around for the best price.
 We suggest comparing at least three quotes to ensure that you receive the perfect end product.